-If you're looking to join your organization's Slack team, this section of the guide is for you.
+If you're looking to join your organization's Slack workspace, this section of the guide is for you.
 As a member, you'll be able to use send messages and files to your teammates to get work done in Slack.
 Onward!

-Step 1 — Join a Slack team
+Step 1 — Join a Slack workspace

 - Accept an email invitation to join.